monkbai/wasm-testing/README.md

 Note that we enable the `-O3` option and extra optimization passes to unleash the full optimization capability of `wasm-opt`.
 The list of employed optimization passes is: `"-O3 -g --mvp-features --converge --inlining-optimizing --local-cse --code-folding --licm --rse --precompute-propagate --optimize-added-constants-propagate"`

+With 16K randomly generated C programs as test inputs, Ditwo uncovers **1,293** inputs that result in under-optimized wasm programs.
+With about 140 man-hours, we manually diagnose the root causes behind all exposed MO (see details in our paper).
+Moreover, with semi-manual study of five real-world applications, we estimate the lower bound of performance improvement, on average **17.15%**, after fixing the MO cases.
+The results indicate the severity of MO identified by Ditwo.

 ## Code Structure
 ```
 ├── config.py            // configuration